kevinburke/public-comments/README.md

 I'm making this list public because I shared a letter once and it ended up on Slate.com, so it seems useful.

+## Contacting Your Representatives

+The most useful thing to do is to call on the phone or show up in person if there is an opportunity for public comment and tell your elected officials what you think.

+Short of this, you can use this [emailer](https://sf-yimby-emailer.appspot.com) to send messages to your elected officials - it sends one email at a time to each person on the list, so it looks like they're personalized.

 ## Housing Approval Talking Points

 - We've failed to build housing to keep up with the numbers of jobs we're